Electronic Signature for Accounting Firms

 Common mistakes

-- Sending financial statements by email attachment (no traceability)
+- Sending financial statements by email attachment (no audit trail)

 - Using simple signature for an annual engagement letter

-- Forgetting long-term retention (10 years for accounting records)
+- Forgetting long-term retention (10 years for accounting documents)

-- Not batching submissions (sending document by document instead of a multi-document envelope)
+- Not batching sends (sending document by document instead of a multi-document envelope)

-A firm of 15 chartered accountants industrialised the tax season.
+A firm of 15 chartered accountants industrialised the tax campaign.
 New workflow:

 - Automatic generation of financial statement + schedules from Sage

-- Sending in AES to the client's manager
+- Sending in AES to the client's director

 - Validation minutes signed once accounts are approved